ansible-network/network-image-builder/README.md

 # network-image-builder

-This role allows an operator to customize vendor networking images.
+This role allows an operator to customize vendor networking images for use in CI.

+The method taken here should work with any network platform.

 ## Sample playbook